 The main objective was to be able to determine a regional vector to explain the different phenomena responsible for the rainfall variability of the Constantinois Seybouse Mellegue (CSM) basin.
 Thus, an entire series of multivariate statistical analyses was adopted based on the determination of the correlative proximities between the observation posts on a monthly scale as well as on an annual scale, which result offers consideration regarding both the early warning of flood disasters that can provide a scientific basis for understanding climate change and improving future climate risk predictions.

 For this purpose, 43 years (1970–2012) of rainfall data from 60 rain gauges situated in different parts of the CSM in northeast Algeria were analyzed.
-It was to clarify the spatial and temporal variability of annual rainfall, which led to the development of this five-part study.
+This was to clarify the spatial and temporal variability of annual rainfall, which led to the development of this five-part study.
 The first section introduces the paper and explains the motive behind this work.
 The second describes the study area and the precipitation data employed.
 The third describes the methods of PCA and cluster methods to assess homogeneous classes of annual rainfall.
-These methods helped generate the isohyet maps of years studied, which showed a general downward variability and increase in average annual rainfall.
+These methods helped generate the isohyet maps of years studied, which show a general downward variability and increase in average annual rainfall.
 The fourth section discusses the results while the fifth outlines the major findings.

 STUDY AREA AND PRECIPITATION DATA